srhumir/Storm-Analysis/Readme.md

 the first time you run it.
 Please be patient the first run is quite time consuming.

-The analysis is not in three steps.
+The analysis is done in two steps.

 -- Downloading and loading the data.

 -- Summarizing and tiding up the data.

--- Plotting the total fatality, injury and damage of event types.

 ### Downloading and loading the data